ncri/ajaxify_rails/README.md

 ### Content Area

-Ajaxify Rails assumes that your app has a content container html tag with the id 'main'.
+Ajaxify assumes that your app has a content container html tag with the id `main`.
 This tag is the container wrapping the yield statement in your layout.
 If yield doesn't have a wrapper in your app yet, you need to supply one to get ajaxification working:

     #main
       = yield

-You can change the content wrapper by setting
+You can change the content wrapper in your javascript by setting

     Ajaxify.content_container = 'content_container_id'

 ### Loader Animation

 You probably like to have a loader image to be displayed to the user while content loads via ajax.
 This is simple.
-Ajaxify Rails automatically inserts a loader div with the class ajaxify_loader into the content wrapper before starting an ajax request.
-So just supply styles for .ajaxify_loader in your css, with an animated gif as a background.
+Ajaxify automatically inserts a loader div with the class `ajaxify_loader` into the content wrapper before starting an ajax request.
+So just supply styles for `.ajaxify_loader` in your css, with an animated gif as a background.

 ### Page Title

-If you define a method called 'page_title' in your application controller, Ajaxify Rails will automatically update the page's title tag after the main content has changed.
+If you define a method called `page_title` in your application controller, Ajaxify will automatically update the page's title tag after the main content has changed.

 ### Navigation and other Layout Updates

 It's a common use case to have a navigation that needs to change its appearence and possibly functioning when the user navigates to a different section of the page.
-Ajaxify Rails provides a success callback that is triggered after successful updates of he page's main content.
-Just hook into it and make your layout changes:
+Ajaxify provides a success callback that is triggered after successful updates of he page's main content.
+Just hook into it in your javascript and make your layout changes:

     Ajaxify.success ->
       # update navigation and/or other layout elements